joschi127/vorschlaghammer.js/README.md

 # touch.js
-jQuery Touch Gestures based touch.js Gist by Vitaly Rotari, which is ported version from QuoJS Touch Gestures originally implemented by Javi Jiménez Villar
+jQuery Touch Gestures based touch.js Gist by Vitaly Rotari, which is a ported version from QuoJS Touch Gestures originally implemented by Javi Jiménez Villar